devinterp.optim package

 Note

-is unique to this class and serves to guide the weights towards their original values.
-This is useful for estimating quantities over the local posterior.noise_level
+localizationis unique to this class and serves to guide the weights towards their original values.
+This is useful for estimating quantities over the local posterior.noise_levelis not intended to be changed, except when testing!
+Doing so will raise a warning.Although this class is a subclass of

-, this is a bit of a misnomer in this case.
+torch.optim.Optimizer, this is a bit of a misnomer in this case.
 It’s not used for optimizing in LLC estimation, but rather for sampling from the posterior distribution around a point.Hyperparameter optimization is more of an art than a science.
-Check out the calibration notebook for how to go about it in a simple case.
+Check out the calibration notebook

 - Parameters: